sama1mansn/greenfield-docs/docs/guide/resources.md

 ## Bridge

-Greenfield Data Network is a seperate blockchain system connected to BNB Smart Chain(BSC), Developers usually need to move assets between Greenfield and BNB Smart Chain(BSC).
+Greenfield Data Network is a separate blockchain system connected to BNB Smart Chain(BSC), Developers usually need to move assets between Greenfield and BNB Smart Chain(BSC).
 Besides using native bridge SDKs , you can use DCellar as a Bridge WebUI to move your BNB between these two networks.
 [Try it out →](https://dcellar.io)